matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - The resource in a folder inherit IAM policies from the folder.
 - To use folders you need an organization node at the top of the hierarchy.

-**The organization node organizes projects**
+**The organization node organizes projects.**

 ![GCP organization node](gcp-img/gcp-org-node.png "GCP organization node")

-- **Notable organization roles:**
+- **Notable organization roles**:
     - Organization Policy Administrator: Broad controls over all cloud resources.
     - Project Creator: Fine-grained control of project creation.
-- Once you have organization node you can create folders underneath it an put it in projects.
+- Once you have organization node you can create folders underneath it and put it in projects.

-**An example IAM resource hierarchy**
+**An example IAM resource hierarchy.**

 - A policy set on a resource.
     - Each policy contains a set of roles and role members.